new5558/pythainlp/docs/api/util.rst

     The `pythainlp.util.spell_words.spell_word` function is designed for spelling individual words in Thai text, facilitating phonetic analysis and pronunciation guides.

+.. autofunction:: to_lunar_date
+    :noindex:

+    The `to_lunar_date` function focuses on converts the solar date to Thai Lunar Date.

+.. autofunction:: th_zodiac
+    :noindex:

+    The `th_zodiac` function is converts a Gregorian year to its corresponding Thai Zodiac name.

 .. autoclass:: Trie
     :members: